CENSUS/shadow/README.md

 [pip](https://pip.pypa.io/en/latest/installing.html) and then do *pip install comtypes*.

-In order to get "xul.pdb" you have to setup WinDBG with [Mozilla's symbol server] (https://developer.mozilla.org/en/docs/Using_the_Mozilla_symbol_server).
+In order to get "xul.pdb" and "mozjs.pdb" you have to setup WinDBG with [Mozilla's symbol server] (https://developer.mozilla.org/en/docs/Using_the_Mozilla_symbol_server).

 Design